 10.3 The Board of Directors includes a member representing employee shareholders pursuant to Article L. 225-23 of the French judgement is immediately enforceable.
-Commercial Code, appointed or reappointed by the Ordinary 10.3 The Board of Directors includes a member representing the TF1 Group employee savings plan and invested mainly in TF1 shares.
+Commercial Code, appointed or reappointed by the Ordinary 10.3 The Board of Directors includes a member representing General Meeting of Shareholders for a term of three years, on the employee shareholders pursuant to Article L. 225-23 of the French proposal of the Supervisory Board of the FCPE, created as part of Commercial Code, appointed or reappointed by the Ordinary the TF1 Group employee savings plan and invested mainly in TF1 shares.
 The Supervisory Board of the FCPE elects one candidate, by simple majority, from among the employee members of the Supervisory Board.